Is an Exclusive Provider Organization (EPO) Plan Right For You?

 If you’re not looking for a primary care provider, EPO may be right if the network fits.

 Written by: Andrew Hall.

-An EPO has higher deductiblesA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
-For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself. but lower premiumsA premium is a fee you pay to your insurance company for a health plan coverage.
+An EPO has higher deductiblesA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself. but lower premiumsA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost. than most PPOs.

 You don’t need a primary care providerA Primary Care Physician is a doctor that oversees and monitors your medical care under some plan types.
 PCPs also may be responsible for referrals to specialists. for in-network referrals.

 An Exclusive Provider Organization (EPO) is a type of health plan that offers a local network of doctors and hospitals for you to choose from.
 An EPO is usually more budget-friendly than a PPO plan.
 An EPO can have lower monthly premiums but require you to pay a higher deductible when you need health care.

 EPO health plans are often more affordable than PPO plans if you choose a doctor or specialist in your local network.
 However, if you decide to get care out of your plan’s network, your medical care may not be covered, except in an emergency.
 An EPO plan does not require you to have a primary care provider to direct your care.

 A Preferred Provider Organization (PPO) is a type of health plan that offers a more extensive network, so you have more doctors and hospitals to choose from.
 Your out-of-pocket costs are usually higher with a PPO than with an EPO plan.
 You are not required to have an in-network primary care provider for referrals with a PPO.